-Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 1.
-Adjournment of debate to later hour and/or date That this matter be adjourned until Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair; (b) When another Councillor is speaking Motion and any amendment postponed to the stated time and/or date Debate continues unaffected Yes 2.
-Adjournment of debate indefinitely Inat this matter be adjourned until has not moved or further notice Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chairperson; r further notice seconded the original motion or otherwise spoken to the original motion (b) When another V output otherwise spoken to the original motion (c) When the motion the original motion further notice seconded the original motion or otherwise spoken to the original motion (c) When the motion the original motion Motion and amendments not further discussed or voted on until: (a) Council resolves to take the question from the table at the same Meeting (b) Matter is placed on an Debate continues unaffected Yes Agenda and the Council resolves to take the question from the table 3.
+Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion Adjournment of debate to later hour and/or date That this matter be adjourned until Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chair,(b) When another Councillor is speaking Motion and any amendment postponed to the stated time and/or date Debate continues unaffected Yes 2.
+Adjournment of debate indefinitely That this matter be adjourned until further notice Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion (a) During the election of a Chairperson ; (b) When another Councillor is speaking; or (c) When the motion would have the effect of causing Council to be in breach of a legislative requirement Motion and amendments not further discussed or voted on until: (a) Council resolves to take the question from the table at the same Meeting (b) Matter is placed on an Agenda and the Council resolves to take the question from the table Debate continues unaffected Yes 3.
 The closure That the motion be now put Any Councillor who has not moved or seconded the original motion or otherwise spoken to the original motion During nominations for Chairperson Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate of this motion, subject to any Councillor exercising their right to ask any question concerning or arising out of the motion Debate continues unaffected No